Expressibility#

 )

-Here, n_bins is the number of bins that you want to use in the histogram, n_samples is the number of parameter sets to generate (using the default initialization strategy of the model), n_input_samples is the number of samples for the input domain in \([0, 2\pi]\), and seed is the random number generator seed.
+Here, n_bins is the number of bins that you want to use in the histogram, n_samples is the number of parameter sets to generate (using the default initialization strategy of the model), n_input_samples is the number of samples for the input domain in \([0, 2\pi]\), and random_key is an optional JAX random key for parameter initialization.

 Note that state_fidelities accepts keyword arguments that are being passed to the model call.